project-talan/tln-clouds/README.md

   ```
   ^d
   ```
-* Uninstall Nginx ingress controller (remove -u when you are ready to exually interact with cloud provider)
+* Uninstall Nginx ingress controller (remove -u when you are ready to interact with cloud provider)
   ```
   tln nginx-ingress-uninstall@k8s do -u
   ```

-* Deconstruct DO Infrastructure Instance (remove -u when you are ready to exually interact with cloud provider)
+* Deconstruct DO Infrastructure Instance (remove -u when you are ready to interact with cloud provider)
   ```
   tln deconstruct do -u -- --backend cloud
   ```